5 Questions You Need to Ask Yourself Before You Read Your Teen’s Texts

-Let’s instead be proactive to stay informed, set up house rules and be discerning on what it means to keep them safe in our digital world.
+Let’s instead be proactive to stay informed, set up house rules, and be discerning about what it means to keep them safe in our digital world.

-More importantly let’s talk to our kids and build stronger relationships with them first.
-Let’s have the important discussions and find opportunities to connect so we know how they’re doing.
+More importantly, let’s talk to our kids and build stronger relationships with them first.
+Let’s have important discussions and find opportunities to connect, so we know how they’re doing.